 La Iguana Restaurant

-The restaurant is situated in Casa de Kimberly, a small boutique hotel and the former home of Actress Elizabeth Taylor.
+The restaurant is situated in Casa Kimberly, a small boutique hotel and the former home of Hollywood actress Elizabeth Taylor.
 The house and grounds are lovely.
 The room is open-air and elegant with stunning views of jungle hillsides and coastline.
 Mariachis play while you dine.

 Chef Jesus Suastegui’s menu blends traditional Mexican dishes with modern culinary influences.
 We recommend the short rib, slow-cooked and glazed with hibiscus and jalepeño sauce, served over sweet potato puree.
 Open every night.
 Calle Zaragosa #445, El Centro.
 322 222 1336.
 Here is their website

-Perched on the hill behind the Church, the restaurant has an amazing view of the Church and Bay.
+Perched on the hill behind Our Lady of Guadalupe church, the restaurant has an amazing view of the church and bay.
 A trio of violinists play, while you dine and the sunsets take your breath away.
 The Italian cuisine is perfection.
 We recommend the herb-crusted Chilean Sea Bass.
 Open every night.
 Calle Miramar #363, El Centro.
 322 688 6269 Here is their website

 Hacienda San Angel